mdruiven/micronucleus/README.md

 Read more about how to use this here: https://toolsfortechnologystudents.blogspot.com/2014/07/

 Instructions document: a guide for students

 Etch document: Multiple printed circuit board layouts ready to print

+DigisparkArduino-Win32-1.0.4-May19.zip This file is located on Sourceforge here: https://sourceforge.net/projects/digistump/

+This zip file contains a ready to go Arduuino IDE with the Digistump board already added.
+It also contains the Windows driver installation files.